derekr/bubble-heads/README.md

 This is a really basic module to get you up and running w/ circle avatars because we all know circle avatars are super legit.

-Simple add a `avatar` to a container class for the avatar img and you're rocking.
+Simply add a `avatar` to a container class for the avatar img and you're rocking.

 ```html
 <a href="/profile/drk" class="avatar">